Setanta Hurling Club (Donegal): History

 Setanta won its first Donegal SHC title in 1973.
 Since then, it has won a total of 17 club titles, including a six-in-a-row between 1983 and 1988.

+The club won its first Ulster Junior Club Hurling Championship title in 2017.

+Gary McGettigan managed Setanta to the 2022 Ulster Junior Club Hurling Championship title.

+The following season, Setanta won the 2023 Ulster Intermediate Club Hurling Championship, thus becoming the first team from Donegal to win the competition.